single-spa/single-spa.js.org/docs/ecosystem-angular1.md

 sidebar_label: AngularJS
 ---

-Generic lifecycle hooks for angular 1 applications that are registered as [single-spa applications](https://github.com/CanopyTax/single-spa/blob/master/docs/applications.md#registered-applications) of [single-spa](https://github.com/CanopyTax/single-spa).
+single-spa-angularjs is a helper library that helps implement [single-spa registered application](single-spa-config.md#registering-applications) [lifecycle functions](building-applications.md#registered-application-lifecycle) (bootstrap, mount and unmount) for for use with [AngularJS](https://angularjs.org/).
+Check out the [single-spa-angularjs github](https://github.com/CanopyTax/single-spa-angular1).

 ## Examples

-In addition to this Readme, example usage of single-spa-angular1 can be found in the [single-spa-examples](https://github.com/CanopyTax/single-spa-examples/blob/master/src/angular1/angular1.app.js) project.
+In addition to this Readme, example usage of single-spa-angularjs can be found in the [single-spa-examples](https://github.com/CanopyTax/single-spa-examples/blob/master/src/angular1/angular1.app.js) project.

 ## Quickstart

-First, in the [single-spa application](https://github.com/CanopyTax/single-spa/blob/master/docs/applications.md#registered-applications), run `npm install --save single-spa-angular1`.
+First, in the [single-spa application](building-applications.md#registered-applications), run `npm install --save single-spa-angularjs`.
 Then, create an entry file for the application:

 ```js
 import singleSpaAngular1 from 'single-spa-angular1';